ahmednuaman/firebase-cron-service/README.md

-# firebase-rest-cron-service
+# firebase-rest-service
-Trigger stuff on Firebase with cronjobs (or something else) with Firebase's REST API
+Trigger stuff on Firebase with cronjobs (or something else)